rsyncOSX/RsyncOSX_archived/README.md

 **RsyncUI** which will be released for macOS Monterey.

 Latest build, for macOS Monterey, is [updated 11 August 2021](https://github.com/rsyncOSX/RsyncUI/releases).
-And check [the changelog](https://rsyncui.netlify.app/post/changelog/).
 The target for RsyncUI is macOS Monterey.

   - the [documentation of RsyncUI](https://rsyncui.netlify.app/)
   - the [readme for RsyncUI](https://github.com/rsyncOSX/RsyncUI/blob/main/README.md)